Presented in a classic traditional style, this immaculate cottage sits in a peaceful farm hamlet with open views across rolling Borders countryside

 The patio and garden looks out over lovely open countryside, however the owner's property sits to the right of the rear garden and is clearly visible from the cottage - see image 5.
 The owners are on hand to assist guests get the best from their stay but are very respectful of guests’ privacy.

 The charming market town of Duns is just 5 miles from the property offering a good range of small town shopping including a butchers, bakery, country and fishing store, a small co-op supermarket as well as a small selection of local gift and coffee shops.
+The Jim Clark Motorsport Museum in Duns has been recently revamped and is dedicated to the life and career of racing driver Jim Clark.
+The museum includes a unique collection of 100 trophies and memorabilia.

-For a greater choice, including larger supermarkets, the historic town of Berwick-upon-Tweed is 14 miles away including a Marks & Spencers food outlet, and a good selection of cafes, pubs and restaurants, including the very popular Maltings Kitchen with adjoining arts and theatre venue.
+The historic town of Berwick-upon-Tweed is 14 miles away including a Marks & Spencers food outlet, and a good selection of cafes, pubs and restaurants, including the very popular Maltings Kitchen with adjoining arts and theatre venue.
 Head to the quayside and you can purchase lobster, scallops or wild Scottish salmon fresh from the day’s catches from the Berwick Shellfish Company or order direct to have a perfect seafood platter delivered to your holiday home.

 For eating out, the Wheatsheaf at Swinton (2 miles) or the Inn at Allanton (5 miles) are both renowned for serving dishes full of fresh local flavours amidst relaxed, convivial surroundings.
 Alternatively for a perfect pint and lovely ambient surroundings, the newly refurbished Cross Inn at Paxton is developing a super reputation for its excellent local menu and friendly atmosphere.
 A little further afield, the Collingwood Arms at Cornhill (10 miles) is an elegant setting for lingering lunches or fine evening dining.